maxi-moto/freebsd/README.md

-# FreeBSD Installation
+# FreeBSD

-Simple bash script to install basic things on a new install of FreeBSD.
-Targeted for desktop use.
+A collection of FreeBSD things I use

-## Usage:
+## Notes:
-bash install.sh